 Once you’re established in equanimity and clarity it’s time to bring concentration, the last component of our definition of mindful awareness.
-Concentration is the ability to focus on what you consider to be relevant at a given time.
-Concentration can be momentaneous (e.g., one second long) or prolonged (e.g., one hour), narrow (e.g., focus on the nostrils) or broad (e.g., focus on the body as a whole).
+Concentration is the ability to focus on what you consider to be relevant.
+Concentration can be momentaneous (e.g., one second long) or prolonged (e.g., several minutes or several hours), narrow (e.g., restricted to the nostrils) or broad (e.g., centered on the body as a whole).

 The lay of the land: six doors and seven objects